 –Evelyn Taocheng Wang

-The exhibition Reflection Paper at Kunstverein für die Rheinlande und Westfalen, Düsseldorf will be accompanied by a series of events and performative treatments.
-Due to the current restrictions in order to contain the spread of the SARS-CoV-2 coronavirus, the Kunstverein remains closed until further notice.
-In the meantime, our events will be launched online; updates will be announced separately on our website in due course.
-We will open the exhibition to the public as soon as possible.
+The exhibition Reflection Paper at Kunstverein für die Rheinlande und Westfalen, Düsseldorf will be accompanied by a series of events and performative treatments; updates will be announced separately on our website in due course.

 On the occasion of the exhibition a first comprehensive monograph on the artist’s work will be produced, unfolding by way of her personal biography and its various stages—beginning with her arrival in 2008 in Bleckede, Germany, from China, which was followed by her move to Frankfurt am Main to attend the Städelschule; time in Amsterdam at De Ateliers; Rotterdam; and, most recently, stays in Mönchengladbach and Düsseldorf, Germany.
 As Evelyn Taocheng Wang’s artistic research is deeply influenced by personal experiences and encounters, the publication will seek to outline with diverse texts how both have been reflected in the artist’s drawings, paintings, collages, photographs, video works, narrative texts, installations, performances, and fashion collections over the course of the past thirteen years.
 The monograph will be published by Kunstverein für die Rheinlande und Westfalen, Düsseldorf together with Dancing Foxes Press, New York, and released in fall 2021.